 It has a low profile which gives the shoes a casual look for wearing at work.
 There is a transition period with these shoes.
 However, that’s also the case whenever you switch to this type of footwear.
 It will shorten your stride and strengthen the front of your shins over time.

 The shoes are very comfortable with lots of stretchy spandex for plenty of give.
-The mesh on the upper is seamless, so you don’t have to worry about rubbing or irritation.
+The newly redesigned mesh on the upper is seamless, so you don’t have to worry about rubbing or irritation.
 They are responsive and offer the exceptional ground feel that characterizes this type of shoe.

 - They feel great on your feet